eosnetworkfoundation/eos-evm-contract/docs/CEX_deployment_plan.md

-# Deploy and Support EOS EVM Network for Centralized Exchanges
+# Deploy and Support EOS EVM Network for Centralized Exchanges and EOS-EVM Node operators

 This document will describes the minimum requirements to deploy and support EOS EVM Network for Centralized Cryptocurrency Exchanges.